Boat Safety Training Can Help You Avoid Becoming a Statistic

 Memorial Day is coming up, and a lot of people will be taking their boats out for the first time all summer.
 According to a report from the U.S. Coast Guard:

-- 76% of all fatal boating accident victims drowned, and of those, almost 84% were not wearing a life jacket.
+- Almost 76% of all fatal boating accident victims drowned, and of those, almost 84.5% were not wearing a life jacket.

-- Operator inattention, operator inexperience, improper lookout, machinery failure and excessive speed rank as the top five primary contributing factors in accidents.
+- Operator inattention, improper lookout, operator inexperience, machinery failure and alcohol use rank as the top five primary contributing factors in accidents.

 Given this information, it's smart to know and abide by the rules of safe boating before you head out on the open water.

 Before the boat leaves the dock, make sure it is equipped with these items in case of emergency:

 - Enough life jackets or personal floatation devices for everyone on board

 - VHF radio or a way to communicate with the marina

 When you buy your boat, find out what your state's boating safety and licensing requirements are as they can vary from state to state.
 Most states offer boat safety courses, many of which are free and can be taken online for your convenience.
 It's a good investment of your time, and may even earn you a discount on your boat insurance.

 Check the Weather